"...In direct, face-to-face

 two-year period."

-Nothing has changed in the
+Nothing has changed in the way

-way he does business as
+he does business as general

-general manager of the Otay
+manager of the Otay Water

-Water District.
-Chula Vista
+District.
+Chula Vista residents

-residents can expect that if
+can expect that if Griego is

-Griego is elected, he will
+elected, he will continue his

-and misuse city staff and
+past practices and misuse city

-abuse city hiring policies to
+staff and abuse city hiring

-achieve his political goals,
+policies to achieve his political

-while dispensing jobs and
+goals, while dispensing jobs

-other favors to those who he
+and other favors to those who

-perceives to be his loyal
+he perceives to be his loyal

 supporters.